7 Steps to Developing a Strategically Sound Small Business Website

-Sonoma county website design company shares 7 steps to a strategically designed websiteAs a certified marketing consultant, I see web design as a strategic process.
+A woman multitasking on a Strategically Sound Website, typing on a laptop with a cup of coffee by her side.As a certified marketing consultant, I see web design as a strategic process.
 Your website is probably the most important marketing piece your business will ever have.

 1. Start with Website Goals and a Plan

 Any successful project should start with a clear objective—and a plan that follows it.
-Otherwise you’re simply shooting from the hip.
-That leads to wasted time, money and opportunities.
+Otherwise, you’re simply shooting from the hip.
+That leads to wasted time, money, and opportunities.

-Sonoma County web design 7 strategy tipsSo, consider what you want your site to accomplish, and prioritize those goals.
+So, consider what you want your site to accomplish and prioritize those goals.
 Examples include:

 • Generate leads from keyword searches.